excid3/rails/guides/source/getting_started.md

 ```bash
 $ bin/kamal setup
 ```

+Congratulations!
+You've deployed your Rails application to production.

 To see your Rails app in production, enter your server's IP address in your browser.